 The First Visits to the Dentist

-Ask your family dentist when he would like to see your baby for the first time.
+Ask your family dentist when she would like to see your baby for the first time.
 Some dentists would like the first appointment to happen shortly after the first teeth arrive.
 Others recommend a general dentistry appointment at a year or later.
 These appointments help determine a baseline for your child’s overall dental health.
 With early X-rays, your family dentist can determine if there are likely to be problems as permanent teeth arrive and can also diagnose cavities earlier.

 When permanent teeth start to arrive, your dentist will probably recommend sealants.
 This helps reduce the likelihood of cavities in the permanent molars by creating a barrier to the bacteria that causes decay.
 Your dentist will also provide fluoride treatments and thorough cleaning to keep your child’s teeth healthy and cavity-free.